Promoting Prostitution Charges in Illinois

 As can be seen from the above section of the Illinois Compiled Statutes addressing the crime of promoting prostitution, the charge is a serious one in that it is either a Class 4 felony or Class 3 Felony.
 Under Illinois law, the more serious class 3 felony charge comes into play for subsequent convictions, cases where the crime is allegedly committed near a school, or cases where the alleged prostitute is under the age of 18.

-See also Forgery Charges in Illinois
+See also Severing Multi-Defendant Trials in Illinois

 All of that means that the maximum prison term is either 3 years (if a class 4 felony) or 5 years (if a class 3 felony).
 In addition to the criminal liability, a conviction for promoting prostitution in Illinois can carry with it other serious consequences that can affect a person’s housing, employment, and other aspects of life.
 That makes it all the more important that a person accused of promoting prostitution consult with an attorney and properly handle their case.